Home

 Use new Overloaded Engine.Run Methods

 This version provides 2 new overloaded Engine.Run methods designed for use in IIS/ASP.NET and HttpListener.
-It is recommended to use this methods instead of implementing request and response classes:
+It is recommended to use this method instead of implementing request and response classes:

 - If you host server in IIS / ASP.
 NET use Engine.Run(HttpContext)